The Fate of Ophelia: In popular culture

-The music video trended at the number 1 spot on YouTube, receiving 25 million views within three days.
-Publications reported that, following the release of the video, hundreds of fans flocked to the Museum Wiesbaden in Wiesbaden, Germany, to view the painting Ophelia.
-The museum director Andreas Henning stated "We are surprised and delighted that Taylor Swift used this painting from the museum as inspiration for her video [...]
-This is, of course, a great opportunity to attract people to the museum who don't know us yet."
-Timon Gremmels, the minister of higher education, research and the arts of the German state Hesse, expressed his delight over the attention the painting has received: "When a music video gets people to visit a museum, it shows that culture works - on all levels", and extended an official invitation to Swift to visit Wiesbaden.
-On November 2, 2025, the museum hosted an event featuring a guided tour of Ophelia, for which tickets sold out in a few hours.
-Attendees wearing outfits inspired by Swift or Ophelia received free admission.

 The October 18, 2025, episode of the American late-night show Saturday Night Live included a sketch featuring a parody of "The Fate of Ophelia", performed by the American singer Sabrina Carpenter, actress Chloe Fineman, and comedians Marcello Hernández and Andrew Dismukes.
 The November 8 episode of the British dance contest show Strictly Come Dancing series 23 featured a tango performance by the British television personality Vicky Pattison and choreographer Kai Widdrington to "The Fate of Ophelia".

-On November 4, the official White House TikTok account posted a patriotic video of the U.S. president Donald Trump's administration with "The Fate of Ophelia", featuring images of the US flag and military, despite Trump's anti-Swift stance.
-Responding to Varietys request for comment, a White House official said "We made this video because we knew fake news media brands like Variety would breathlessly amplify them.
+The song featured on social media posts by NATO and the British royal family.
+On November 4, 2025, the official White House TikTok account posted a patriotic video of the U.S. president Donald Trump's administration with "The Fate of Ophelia", featuring images of the US flag and military, despite Trump's anti-Swift stance.
+Responding to Varietys request for comment, a White House official said: "We made this video because we knew fake news media brands like Variety would breathlessly amplify them.
 Congrats, you got played."
 The video received backlash from social media users and Swifties.

-The official social media accounts of NATO and the British royal family also used "The Fate of Ophelia" in their video posts.
-The Prime Minister of Australia since 2022, Anthony Albanese, attempted the viral dance trend of the song on the Melbourne radio station Nova 100.
+In December 2025, AI-generated songs featuring a translated version of "The Fate of Ophelia" in the Portuguese language, named "A Sina de Ofélia", with voices resembling a duet by Luísa Sonza and Dilsinho, went viral.
+It entered the top 50 of Spotify's Brazilian chart before being removed from streaming platforms.
+This brought some legal debates about music generated by artificial intelligence and ownership rights.
+Under the title "Todo Tempo Sozinha Nessa Torre", it peaked at number 85 on the Brasil Hot 100.